doddatpivotal/tanzu-kerberos/guide.md

 ### 2. Create sidecar image using TBS

-This image uses the `default` ClusterBuilder.
+This image uses the `default` ClusterBuilder, as all the kerberos logic is in the .NET application itself.

 ```bash
 ytt -f kerberos-sidecar/kerberos-sidecar-image.yaml --data-values-file $PARAMS_YAML | kubectl apply -n $DEV_NAMESPACE -f -